 A remarkable opportunity from or advantage of vertical farming over traditional field agriculture is that it can help increase agricultural outputs by maximizing the use of lands.
 The study of Chirantan Banerjee and Lucie Adenaeur revealed that a 37-storey building standing on a 0.25 hectare of land was able to produce 3500 tons of different fruits and vegetables.
 Take note that field farming within a similar land area would not be able to produce as much.

-The review study Kurt Benke and Bruce Tomkins also mentioned that vertical farming could address the issue concerning the declining farmlands across the world due to the reduction of fresh water supply and the effects of climate change.
+The review study Kurt Benke and Bruce Tomkins also mentioned that vertical farming could address the issue concerning the declining farmlands across the world due to the reduction of fresh water supply or water scarcity, the effects of climate change, and the prioritization of land development toward urbanization or commercial and residential development.
+It can also integrate food production within existing urban areas or near urban areas.

 2. Protects the Environment through Resource Conservation

 Vertical farming also aims to address environmental issues associated with the use of limited natural resources and land areas.
-Because this practice involves maximizing the use of a limited land area, it can eliminate deforestation and desertification due to agricultural encroachment.
+Specifically, because this practice involves maximizing the use of a limited land area, it can eliminate deforestation and desertification due to agricultural encroachment.
 It also eliminates farming practices that lead to soil erosion and nutrient runoff.
+This is one of the reasons why its proponents see it as a sustainable form of modern agriculture.

-Furthermore, vertical farming involves a closed-cycle design that maximizes the use of resources such as energy and fertilizers while minimizing losses due to runoff and leeching that are associated with field farming.
-The practice can be a component of a circular economy and more specific concepts such as regenerative design and natural capitalism.
+Furthermore, based on its foundational principles, vertical farming involves a closed-cycle design that maximizes the use of resources such as energy and fertilizers while minimizing losses due to runoff and leeching that are associated with field farming.
+The practice can be a component of a circular economy and more specific concepts like regenerative design and natural capitalism.
+Note that vertical farming can also be considered an example of regenerative agriculture.

 3. Merges Food Production and Consumption in One Place

-Another benefit of vertical farming is that it shortens the entire farm-to-market process by enabling urban farming.
-A review study by Kheir Al-Kodmany noted that cities need to produce food internally to respond to demand from growing population, avoid price shocks, and address environmental issues concerning field farming.
+Another advantage of vertical farming is that it shortens the entire farm-to-market process by enabling urban farming.
+A review study by Kheir Al-Kodmany noted that cities or a particular locality like towns or entire provinces need to produce food internally to respond to demand from growing population, avoid price shocks, and address environmental issues concerning field farming.
+Accomplishing these means creating sustainable and self-sufficient local communities.

 Vertical farming tackles the issues mentioned above.
-This benefit translates further to more specific opportunities and benefits such as the promotion of sustainable or self-sufficient cities, encouragement of urban growth, and the delivery of fresh and inexpensive food products.
+This benefit translates further to more specific opportunities and benefits like the promotion of self-sufficient cities, encouragement of urban growth, and the delivery of fresh and inexpensive food products.
+These are also aligned with the concept of a circular economy.
+Furthermore, because of the accessibility of agricultural products near dwellings, the practice can also support related public health initiatives.

 4. Supports Diverse Crops through an Adaptable System

-In addition, because a vertical farm can control different environmental variables such as temperature, humidity, light, and nutrient distribution through CES technology, it can essentially support the cultivation of different types of crops that are sensitive and dependent to weather or other environmental preconditions.
+Moreover, because a vertical farm can control different environmental variables like temperature, humidity, light, and nutrient distribution via controlled-environment agriculture, it can essentially support the cultivation of different types of crops that are sensitive and dependent to weather or other environmental preconditions.
+This means enabling communities or countries to domestically produce a variety of valuable crops and become food-sufficient.

 5. Promotes the Efficient and Sustainable Use of Energy

 Another advantage of vertical farming is that it can be aligned with renewable and alternative energy technologies.
 A facility can take advantage of photovoltaic solar panels to store and generate needed electricity for running its CES technology.
-It can also exploit methane digesters to produce energy, particularly by building an on-site capability for transforming organic waste into biogas.
-The biogas can fire up fuel-based electricity generators.
+It can also exploit methane digesters to produce energy.
+This involves building an on-site or in-house capability for transforming organic waste into biogas.
+The biogas can fire up fuel-based compact electricity generators.

-Note that there are ongoing studies and tests centered on generating electricity or producing fuels using natural and engineered plants, and cultured bacteria.
-In other words, given the right use of current technologies or the future availability of more advanced technologies, a vertical farm can work off-the-grid and be self-sufficient.
+There are ongoing studies and tests centered on generating electricity or producing fuels using natural and engineered plants and cultured bacteria.
+Hence, given the right use of current technologies or the future availability of more advanced technologies, a vertical farm can work off-the-grid and be self-sufficient.
+This is still aligned with the concept of circular economy and the more specific principles of regenerative agriculture and regenerative design.

 6. Generates Multidisciplinary High-Skilled Jobs

-There is also an opportunity or benefit centered on the creation of different types of jobs from different fields or disciplines.
+There is also an opportunity or benefit centered on the creation of different types of occupations from different fields or disciplines.
 Promoting vertical farming means promoting high-tech green industry.
-It would lead to the generation of new careers for professionals in the fields of civil engineering and agriculture, information technology, project management, business and management, and marketing and retail, among others.
+It can lead to the generation of new careers for professionals in the fields of civil engineering and agriculture, computer science and information technology, project management, business and management, and marketing and retail, among others.

 A new breed of farmers with relevant skills or knowledge would also be needed to manage planting, cultivation, monitoring, and harvesting.
-Demand for experts in the different subfields of science such as agricultural science, biotechnology, bioengineering and genetics, plant pathology, and horticulture, among others could also increase.
+Demand for experts in the different subfields of science like agricultural science, biotechnology, bioengineering and genetics, plant pathology, and horticulture, among others, could also increase.
+The integration of multiple disciplines in a single agricultural operation can make vertical farming a key economic driver.

 Cons: The Challenges, Limitations, and Disadvantages of Vertical Farming